7 min read

 Calorie and Protein Needs by Pregnancy Trimester

 Macronutrients, calories, and protein needs will increase throughout your pregnancy.
 Therefore, nutritional needs can change according to the trimester of pregnancy you’re in.
-It is always safest to discuss personal nutrient needs with your doctor as each woman’s personal health circumstances can vary.
+Each woman's circumstances may vary, so it is always recommended to discuss your nutritional needs and diet with your Healthcare Practitioner.
 A few general rules do exist that can act as a good platform for getting the right levels of nutrition at each stage of pregnancy.

 By the second trimester, you should start upping your calorie intake per day by about 300 calories.
 A good goal to remember is to aim for your protein intake to make up between 20 and 25 percent of your daily caloric intake.7